BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 We’d love to tell you how the 2018 suspension changes worked, but Nissan didn’t invite us to the launch and we were put on hold for road test vehicle.

 (However, we did manage to drive the N-TREK in late 2019 and found that suspension damping was still very much wanting.
-The Warrior model should definitely improve on that.)
+The Warrior improved on that.)

 The 2017 drive involved freeway, secondary roads, hilly back roads and some off-road tracks.